Leaving your main residence to go into care

 Where the property has been the only or main residence at some point, the final period of ownership qualifies for private residence relief.
 This allows time for a buyer to be found without the loss of relief.
 For a disposal occurring on or after 6 April 2020, the final period of exemption applies to the last nine months of ownership, reduced from 18 months for disposal before that date.
 However, where either the individual or their spouse or civil partner is a long-term resident in a care home, the final period exemption applies to the last 36 months of ownership.
 This is the case for disposals both before and on or after 6 April 2020.

-Thus, if the property was occupied as a main residence until the person went into care and the disposal occurs within three years of that date, the gain will be fully sheltered by private residence relief.
+Thus, if the property was occupied as the main residence until the person went into care and the disposal occurs within three years of that date, the gain will be fully sheltered by private residence relief.

 Following the death of his wife, Albert moves into a bungalow in September 2014, which he lives in as his main residence until June 2018, when he moves into a care home following a fall.
 The property is finally sold in May 2020, realising a gain of £80,000.